 Majors in the Department of History are strongly encouraged to study abroad because personal familiarity with foreign cultures is increasingly useful in an ever more interconnected world.
 Students interested in off-campus study should meet with their academic adviser or the History Department chairperson as early as possible.
-Typically, students will receive History credit at the 200- or 300-level for courses that they take abroad; these courses will often fulfil other distributional requirements.
-Those students considering study abroad during their entire junior year are strongly urged to take the History Workshop (HIS 360) by the second semester of their sophomore year at the College.
+Typically, students will receive History credit at the 200- or 300-level for courses that they take abroad; these courses will often fulfill other distributional requirements.
+Those students considering study abroad during their entire junior year must take the History Workshop (HIS 260) by the second semester of their sophomore year at the College.

 Majors and minors in the History Department have studied abroad in the following programs in recent years: F&M in Tuscany; IFSA-Butler National University of Ireland, Galway; IFSA-Butler Summer Language and Culture Program at Universidad de Buenos Aires; SIT Study Abroad Peru; SU Abroad Florence, Italy; IES Abroad Vienna; Advanced Studies in England; and F&M in Paris.
 See the International and Off-Campus Study section of the Catalog for further information.

 To be eligible for consideration for honors in History, students must have a grade point average of no less than 3.3 in the major and must complete a significant research project that is deemed outstanding by the review board constituted by the student and his or her adviser.
 Students interested in standing for honors in History are encouraged to consult with the department chairperson as early as possible.

 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement; (PM) departmental Pre-Modern History requirement; (U) departmental United States History requirement; (W) Writing requirement; (WH) departmental World History requirement.

 Courses in this group are open to all students.